 The economy, political discord, and a global pandemic created a cesspool of posts, reactions, and debates.
 It’s become so bad that you can find studies about the effect social media has on your state of mind.
 While it has many positive aspects, the negative can have a detrimental impact on how you view the world.
 We have so much stress and worry today it might be time to put down the phone and log off the laptop to take a break from social media.

 I limited my social media use a lot in the last few months and adjusted how I curate the content that I think is healthy for me to view.
 I’m not suggesting to bury your head in the sand over the events of today, but you can adjust your viewing habits so you don’t bury yourself with doom and gloom.

 What is social media doing to you?
 Evaluate your own habits by asking these questions.

 - How many social media channels am I on?
 Write down each and the positive/negative aspects of your experience on each platform.

-- How much time per day, per platform do I spend scrolling, posting, commenting?
+- How much time per day, per platform do I spend scrolling, posting, and commenting?

 - Why is this platform important to me?

-- Does it have a positive or negative influence in my life?
+- Does it have a positive or negative influence on my life?

 - What kind of mood am I in before and after looking at each platform?

 - What other things can I be doing instead of looking at social media?
 Write them down.
-Hint: There’s a lot of other things to do!
+Hint: There are a lot of other things to do!

 Take inventory.
 Evaluate.
 Make a Change.

-Between the pandemic, economy and political craziness, I get to a point that I can’t stand reading and seeing the chaos in the world anymore.
+Between the pandemic, economy, and political craziness, I get to a point where I can’t stand reading and seeing the chaos in the world anymore.
 It’s not serving me.
 Are your social media habits serving you?